Frequently Asked Questions (FAQ’s)

 The children will play indoors and outdoors as well as being invited to join in with story and singing times.
 Most of the activities will be child initiated with careful interactions of an adult who will enhance the child-led activity.
 This is called ‘planning in the moment’.
 It focuses on children’s interests with an adult providing teachable moments where appropriate.

 It is well known that one of the most important ways to help children to eat healthily is by establishing good food habits in their formative years.
 Children have independent access to a healthy morning snack and drink of either milk or water.
-Children can bring a packed lunch, or you can pre-book a hot lunch for them which is charged at £2.70 per day (available term-time only).
+Children can bring a packed lunch, or you can pre-book a hot lunch from the school kitchen for them which is charged at £2.75 per day (available term-time only).
 Children who attend an afternoon session are provided with a light tea.

 We can accommodate all dietary and cultural requirements including vegetarian, vegan, gluten free, dairy free & nut free.